newrelic/docs-website/src/data-dictionary/events/NrMTDConsumption/FullPlatformUsersBillable.md

   - NrMTDConsumption
 ---

-The number of full platform users that are billable.
+The number of billable full platform users.